gramineproject/gramine/Documentation/quickstart.rst

 ---------------------------

 We prepared and tested several applications to demonstrate Graphene and Graphene-SGX usability.
-These applications can be found in the :file:`Examples` folder in the repository, each containing a short README with instructions how to test it.
+These applications can be found in the :file:`CI-Examples` folder in the repository, each containing a short README with instructions how to test it.
 We recommend starting with a simpler, thoroughly documented example of Redis, to understand manifest options and features of Graphene.

 Please note that these sample applications are tested on Ubuntu 18.04 and 20.04.
 Most of these applications are also known to run correctly on